FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: Introduction

-In contrast, we design an algorithm that {directly constructs a fair solution}, bypassing projection altogether.
-Our approach consists of two main components: an approximation-preserving reduction to a highly structured colorful instance, and a new FPT-time iterative ball-finding algorithm for solving this structured problem.
+These challenges motivate a different approach.
+In contrast, we design an algorithm that {directly constructs a fair solution}, bypassing two-phase framework altogether.
+Our approach consists of two main components: an approximation-preserving reduction to a highly structured colorful instance, and a \fpt-time iterative ball-finding algorithm for solving this structured problem.